Skip to main content

 Endorsing the Stoned Ape Theory

-Historical civilizations depicted cubes in symbols, artwork, and statuary, indicating the ceremonial use of Shrooms.
-The Mayans and Aztecs used it to facilitate communication with supernatural beings, including gods.
-Among the culturally rich Aztec society, it was referred to as “teonanácatl“, meaning “flesh of the gods”.
-The concept of a psychedelic experience was alien to them, leading to their interpretation of it as a divine entity.
-Venturing north to Siberia, hallucinogenic Shrooms were employed by Siberian shamans.
-They particularly used the hallucinogen (Shrooms), known as “Amanita Muscaria” for spiritual healing and traditional rites, despite its poisonous nature.
-This usage dates back approximately ten thousand years.
-In African tribal rituals, particularly those of the Congo and Zimbabwean tribes, cubes were used to communicate with ancestors, induce visions, and promote spiritual healing.
-These historical societies contribute to the contemporary understanding of psilocybin use.
-The reverence for this substance in these cultures originated from its divine associations and its ability to incite mystical experiences.
+Historical civilizations designated cubes through various forms of representation like symbols, art, and statues, denoting the ritualistic use of Shrooms.
+The Mayans and Aztecs used it as a medium to interact with otherworldly beings, including gods.
+In the culturally diverse Aztec society, it was referred to as “teonanácatl“, which means “flesh of the gods”.
+The concept of a psychedelic experience was alien, causing them to view it as a divine entity.
+Heading north to Siberia, hallucinogenic Shrooms were employed by Siberian shamans.
+They made use of the hallucinogenic substance (Shrooms) known as “Amanita Muscaria” for spiritual healing and traditional practices, despite its toxic nature.
+This dates back to nearly ten thousand years ago.
+In African tribal rituals, particularly among the Congo and Zimbabwean tribes, cubes were utilized to communicate with ancestors, trigger visions, and facilitate spiritual healing.
+These historical cultures add to the understanding of current psilocybin use.
+The reverence for this substance in these cultures stemmed from its divine connection and its ability to incite mystical experiences.

-Several accounts, including those by Gordon Wasson, highlight the connection between Shrooms and the mystical world, underscoring its significance in folklore and mythology as a medium for divine communication and enlightenment.
-In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was believed to induce altered states of consciousness.
-Researchers like Wasson suggest that it might have been brewed from psychedelic plants, specifically fly agaric.
-Some even propose that this ancient elixir might have been a mixture of various plants.
-Regardless of its origins, the psychedelic history suggests that Soma facilitated the manifestation of sacred symbols during rituals, symbolizing a portal to greater wisdom or spiritual enlightenment.
+Many stories, including those by Gordon Wasson, have highlighted the connection between Shrooms and the mystical world, underscoring its role in folklore and mythology as a medium for divine communication and enlightenment.
+In ancient India, the Soma—a ceremonial drink mentioned in the Vedas—was believed to trigger altered states of consciousness.
+Scholars like Wasson theorize that it could have been brewed from psychoactive plants, specifically fly agaric.
+Some even suggest that this ancient concoction might have included a mix of different plants.
+Regardless of its origins, the psychedelic history suggests that Soma facilitated the appearance of sacred symbols during rituals, symbolizing a portal to higher wisdom or spiritual enlightenment.

-Historical documents from the era before Columbus show that the Mayans and Aztecs utilized psilocybin Shrooms.
-In the 15th and 16th centuries, Spanish authorities deemed its use as uncivilized and subsequently outlawed it.
-Despite the ban, shamans secretly continued to consume magic Shrooms, thus upholding their cultural traditions for over 400 years.
+400;”>Historical documents from the era before Columbus arrived in America indicate that the Mayans and Aztecs utilized psilocybin Shrooms.
+However, in the 15th and 16th centuries, the Spanish rulers deemed its use as uncivilized and consequently outlawed it.
+Despite the ban, shamans secretly continued to consume magic Shrooms, thereby keeping their cultural practices alive for over 400 years.

-The 1950s saw the revival of these substances in the Western world, due to the pioneering work of people like R. Gordon Wasson, Roger Heim, and Albert Hofmann.
-While visiting Mexico, they successfully isolated the two psychedelic components (psilocybin and psilocin) found in the Shrooms obtained from the Mazatec tribe.
-Wasson consequently shared his discoveries, uses, and insights about magic Shrooms in Life magazine.
-His articles and personal experiences contributed to the substance’s recognition as a potent hallucinogen.
-When the 1960s arrived, the substance had become emblematic of the Hippie culture, seen as a portal to spiritual experiences.
-However, its use also ignited substantial controversy and sparked a revolution in the recreational use of hallucinogenic substances.
+The 1950s saw the revival of these substances in Western societies, thanks to the groundbreaking work of individuals like R. Gordon Wasson, Roger Heim, and Albert Hofmann.
+During a visit to Mexico, they managed to isolate the two psychedelic components (psilocybin and psilocin) present in the Shrooms bought from the Mazatec tribe.
+Wasson subsequently shared his findings, experiences, and understandings about magic Shrooms in Life magazine.
+His articles and personal narratives led to the substance being recognized as a potent hallucinogen.
+By the 1960s, the substance had turned into a symbol of the Hippie movement and was seen as a conduit to spiritual experiences.
+However, its usage also triggered considerable debate and sparked a surge in the recreational use of hallucinogenic substances.

-In 1971, the United Nations Convention on Psychotropic Substances classified psilocybin as a Schedule 1 illegal drug, together with Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
-They were all considered to have no medical benefits and a high potential for misuse.
-This classification led to widespread criminalization in Western countries, including Canada and the U.S., greatly limiting the spiritual and therapeutic uses of the substance.
+In 1971, psilocybin was classified as a Schedule 1 illegal drug by the United Nations Convention on Psychotropic Substances, along with Lysergic Acid Diethylamide and N, N-Dimethyltryptamine.
+All these substances were believed to have no medicinal value and a high likelihood of misuse.
+This led to widespread outlawing in Western countries, including Canada and the U.S., severely limiting the spiritual and therapeutic uses of the substance.

-Lately, regulation concerning the use of psilocybin has loosened, beginning with its decriminalization.
-This shift is consistent with the UN’s provision for treaty member nations to control the substance according to their own discretion.
-Simultaneously, a rising amount of research and clinical trials related to psychedelics and consciousness strongly endorse potential medicinal uses of psilocybin.
-A 2021 study examining the therapeutic application of psychedelics suggests that the 1970 ban greatly hampered further research.
-However, a preliminary study in 2004 revived interest in psilocybin, suggesting potential uses in neuropsychiatry, especially for treating mental health issues such as:
+In recent years, there has been a loosening of the strict laws surrounding the use of psilocybin, beginning with its decriminalization.
+This shift complies with the UN’s provision for treaty member nations to regulate the substance as per their own judgment.
+At the same time, a growing body of research and clinical trials on psychedelics and consciousness strongly endorse the potential medicinal uses of psilocybin.
+A 2021 study examining the therapeutic use of psychedelics implies that the 1970 ban greatly hindered further research.
+However, an initial study in 2004 revived interest in psilocybin, suggesting possible uses in neuropsychiatry, specifically for addressing mental health disorders such as:

 • Depression, Anxiety, and Stress